HOKA vs Asics in 2025: Which Running Shoe Will You Choose?

 4. Durability and Traction

-• Hoka: Known for durable outsoles with excellent grip, especially on trail models like the Speedgoat.
+• HOKA: Known for durable outsoles with excellent grip, especially on trail models like the Speedgoat.

 • Asics: High-abrasion rubber outsoles ensure longevity, making them a solid choice for daily road running.

-Best for Trail Running: Hoka
+Best for Trail Running: HOKA

 Best for Road Running: Asics